Regulatory Framework

 • to invest by way of a contractual arrangement, including investment contracts in the form of a business co-operation contract (“BCC”) and a public private partnership (“PPP”).

-Establishing an EO
+Establishing An EO

-WFIE is an independent legal entity owned and established by foreign investor(s).
+WFIE is an independent legal entity owned and established by a foreign investor(s).
 A WFIE may cooperate with another existing WFIE and/or foreign investor(s) to establish another new WFIE.
 A WFIE allows an investor to have independence and full management control over business operations, yet they assume full responsibility for its debt and liabilities.

 Branches and Representative Offices